 For larger operations requiring cheese preparation on scale, automatic machines can help to autonomously grate cheese without much oversight.
 This is ideal for large restaurants, catering facilities and delis that need to prepare cheese for cooking or direct sale in short amounts of time.
 The machines can be set to grate large volumes of soft and hard types of cheese without significant effort, delay or downtime.
 This helps to speed up food preparation so that it is ready for sale or use in food preparation.

 At Brice Australia, we stock various types of cheese graters to help you prepare food to perfection.
-Our equipment range includes European inspired and manufactured tools that are versatile, user-friendly and reliable.
+Our Kitchen Equipment range includes European inspired and manufactured tools that are versatile, user-friendly and reliable.

 What grater do chefs use?